OishinSmith/Git-Bash-commands/README.md

 >"error: failed to push some refs to 'https://github.com/OishinSmith/Python-exercises.git'"

 use `git push origin master -f` to solve the problem since it uses "force"

+NOTE:
+`cd Desktop`:to go into the Desktop directory
+`cd ..`to go back a directory